Lojong: History of the practice

 Atiśa journeyed to Sumatra and studied with Dharmakīrtiśrī for twelve years.
 He then returned to teach in India, but at an advanced age accepted an invitation to teach in Tibet, where he stayed for the rest of his life.

 A story is told that Atiśa heard that the inhabitants of Tibet were very pleasant and easy to get along with.
 Instead of being delighted, he was concerned that he would not have enough negative emotion to work with in his mind training practice.
 So he brought along his ill-tempered Bengali servant-boy, who would criticize him incessantly and was challenging to spend time with.
-Tibetan teachers then like to joke that when Atiśa arrived in Tibet, he realized there was no need after all.
+Tibetan teachers then like to joke that when Atiśan arrived in Tibet, he realized there was no need after all.

 The aphorisms on mind training in their present form were composed by Chekawa Yeshe Dorje (1101–1175 CE).
 According to one account, Chekhawa saw a text on his cell-mate's bed, open to the phrase: "Gain and victory to others, loss and defeat to oneself".
 The phrase struck him and he sought out the author Langri Tangpa (1054–1123).
 Finding that Langri Tangpa had died, he studied instead with one of Langri Tangpa's students, Sharawa Yönten Drak, for twelve years.

 Chekhawa is claimed to have cured leprosy with mind training.
 In one account, he went to live with a colony of lepers and did the practice with them.
 Over time many of them were healed, more lepers came, and eventually people without leprosy also took an interest in the practice.
 Another popular story about Chekhawa and mind training concerns his brother and how it transformed him into a much kinder person.

 Chekawa Yeshe Dorje's root text

 Chekawa Yeshe Dorje's lojong consists of 59 slogans, or aphorisms.
-These slogans are further organized into seven groupings, called the "7 Points of Lojong".
+These slogans are further organized into seven groupings, called the "7 Points of Lojong.
 The categorized slogans are listed below, translated by the Nalanda Translation Committee under the direction of Chögyam Trungpa.
 The following is translated from ancient Sanskrit and Tibetan texts and may vary slightly from other translations.
 Many contemporary gurus and experts have written extensive commentaries elucidating the Lojong text and slogans.
 (See the section "Commentaries", below, for examples).